malloryshea/web-sprint-challenge-advanced-web-applications/README.md

 In this challenge you will create a login page and request a token from the server that you'll use to send all other requests to the server.
 You will then be able to fetch the article data array, update data, and delete data.

 ## Project Setup
-[ ] Run npm install to install your dependencies.
+[ x] Run npm install to install your dependencies.
-[ ]  Run npm start to run your frontend and backend code automatically.
+[ x]  Run npm start to run your frontend and backend code automatically.
-[ ]  Note your backend code will run automatically when your run npm start.
+[ x]  Note your backend code will run automatically when your run npm start.
 There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions
 In this project, you will demonstrate your mastery of these skills by creating **a login page** and **basic CRUD application.** You will implement basic security using **token authentication** and build private routes within the application.